-As part of the IMLS Supplementary Information Form, you will include an abstract.
 Here are some key questions to address in the abstract:

-- Identify the lead applicant and, if applicable, any collaborators. - Describe the need, problem, or challenge your project will address, and how it was identified. - List the high-level activities you will carry out and identify the associated time frame. - Identify who or what will benefit from your project. - Specify your project's intended results. - Describe how you will measure your performance in achieving your intended results.
+- Identify the lead applicant and, if applicable, any collaborators. - Describe the need, problem, or challenge your project will address - List the high-level activities you will carry out and identify the associated time frame. - Identify who or what will benefit from your project. - Specify your project's intended results. - Describe how you will measure your performance in achieving your intended results.